aceslowman/threejs_node/feedback-process.md

 For simple feedback, there are three required scenes.

-Scene A. A standard scene.
+Scene A (`mainScene`).
 This scene is what is typically drawn to, and can involve 3d objects and textures of any kind.

-Scene B. A feedback scene, within which a plane buffer object is rendered, on which, a texture from scene A is projected.
+Scene B (`feedbackScene`).
+A plane buffer object is rendered, on which, a texture from scene A is projected.
 This plane buffer object will use the feedback shader to process the output of Scene A.

-Scene C. An output scene, in which a simple quad is rendered, on which, a texture is mapped.
+Scene C (`outputScene`).
+A simple quad is rendered, on which, a texture is mapped.
 This is the final viewing quad, and only serves as a destination.

 ## textures